odinhaus/Suffuz/README.md

 #####Compact()
 All IPersistentCollection types provide a Compact() method that will scan the entire storage system, shrinking all relevant files to their minimum size.

+#####Flush()
+All IPersistentCollection types provide a Flush() method allowing the caller to explicity force the collection to write its buffered content to disk.

 ####Performance
 To give some qualitative impact of using the TransactionScope and FlushScope objects describe previously, we benchmarked a simple operation that wrote and read thousands of 32-bit integer values to a PersistentHeap using various combinations of scopes and transactional/non-transactional settings.
 The results are shown below for a relatively modern i7 laptop with SSD storage.